Huotes/CommitMaker/README.md

 Computers make very fast and very accurate mistakes.

 Chuck Norris does not own a stove, oven, or microwave , because revenge is a dish best served cold.

+There is no such thing as a lesbian, just a woman who has never met Chuck Norris.